CFAES Give Today

 Life cycle: Annual

-Habitat: Dry-land, crops, pastures, and waste areas.
+Habitat: Dry-land, crops, pastures, rangeland and waste areas.

 The problem is…. animal health.
 Kochia can accumulate high nitrate concentrations under certain conditions.
 Caution should be exercised when grazing or feeding harvested hay containing a large amount of Kochia.
 It has been linked to photosensitivity in livestock as well.